-When most of us think of Burgundy, we conjure images of delicious and fabulously rich wines.
-But Burgundy is also the land of the Dukes of Burgundy, whose power throughout European history rivaled that of the kings of France and England, and often tilted the balance from one side to the other.
+When many of us think of Burgundy, we conjure images of delicious and fabulously rich wines.
+But Burgundy is also the land of the Dukes of Burgundy, whose wealth, patronage of the arts and political power throughout European history rivaled those of the kings and queens of France and England, and they often tilted the balance from one side to the other.

-Our bilingual Burgundy tour guide will drive you, in a comfortable sedan, to both worlds, exposing you along the way to the culture and cuisine of one of the most agriculturally rich regions of France.
+Our Burgundy tour guide, who speaks English as natural first language, will drive you, in an upscale vehicle, to both worlds, exposing you along the way to the culture and cuisine of one of the most agriculturally rich regions of France; Europe and the world.

-On your Burgundy tour, you will visit inspiring seats of religious faith (Vezelay, Fontenay and Autun) and ecclesiastic power (Sens), as well as magnificent chateaux (Tanlay and Ancy le Franc), the wine centers of Chablis and Beaune, as the well as the political capital of the dukes of Burgundy: Dijon.
-Few parts of France offer such a remarkable selection of peaceful, comfortable country inns, rustic charm and talented cuisine artistry.
+In this private Burgundy tour, you will visit inspiring seats of religious faith (Vézelay, Fontenay and Autun) and ecclesiastic power (Sens), as well as magnificent chateaux (Tanlay and Ancy le Franc), the wine centers of Chablis and Beaune, and the political capital of the dukes of Burgundy: Dijon.
+Few parts of France offer such a remarkable selection of peaceful and comfortable country inns, replete with rustic charm and offering talented cuisine artistry.

-In consultation with you in advance we will select a palette of accommodations and superb restaurants to suit your taste.
-Our Burgundy tours begin at St. Etienne cathedral in Sens, followed by a visit and meal at the town of Chablis.
+In consultation with you in advance, we will suggest a palette of accommodations and superb restaurants to suit your taste.
+Our Burgundy tours can begin at St. Etienne cathedral in Sens, followed by a visit and meal at the town of Chablis.
 In the afternoon we continue on to the Renaissance Chateaux of Tanlay and Ancy le Franc, finishing the first day’s visits at the Cistercian Abbey of Fontenay.

 For more information or to book your Burgundy tour, please contact us at our US number (631) 600-1120.